wx-b/selective_grasping/README.md

 ```

 ### 4.6 - UR5 control node
-After running the GG-CNN node you are able to move the robot and perform the grasp.
+After running the GG-CNN node you are able to move the robot and perform the grasp using the terminal provided by step 4.2
-Press enter to complete each related task specified in ur5_open_loop.py

 ### 4.7 - Change the Gazebo properties (OPTIONAL)
 It will speed up your Gazebo simulation a little bit :)